 The other major airports which come into play are those in Hanover and Berlin.
 Hanover is around the same distance as Frankfurt and also offers good transport links, if a slightly smaller range of destinations.
-Berlin Tegel and Berlin Schönefeld also have a good range of European destinations (with Tegel being the more 'prestigious' airline hub and Schönefeld having more non-German low-cost carriers).
-Note that both Berlin airports are scheduled to be replaced by the new Berlin-Brandenberg airport once its delayed construction is finally complete.
+Berlin-Brandenberg airport offers a wide range of destinations and airlines.

 Thuringia has benefited from its central position in Germany with massive investment since reunification in rail links in all directions.
 Erfurt is one of the main Intercity hubs in the country.
 Travel to Berlin, Dresden, Frankfurt, Munich and Hanover (to take just a few major German cities) is speedy and convenient.

 The German rail system has limited special offers on longer-distance high-speed services if booked at least a number of days in advance.

 One of the best rail bargains in any state is the day pass for the (slower) regional services.
 In Thuringia's case this is called the Thüringen-Ticket and offers unlimited travel on local services from 09.00 to 03.00 the following day (or from midnight on weekends).